$\mathrm{Pin}^-(2)$-monopole invariants: -monopole theory on -manifolds

 \section{$\Pin^-(2)$-monopole theory on $3$-manifolds}

-Sections 3-5 are devoted to the proof of the gluing theorems in \subsecref{subsec:GF}, and this preparatory section is on the $\Pin^-(2)$-monopole theory on $3$-manifolds.
-We refer to \cite{KM2, FC} for the Seiberg-Witten counter part of the topics in this section.
+Sections 4--6 are devoted to the proof of the gluing theorems in \subsecref{subsec:GF}, and this preparatory section is on the $\Pin^-(2)$-monopole theory on $3$-manifolds.
+We refer to \cite{KM2, FC} for the Seiberg-Witten counterpart of the topics in this section.